Steve Grogan: 1980–1985: injuries and recovery

 In the early 1980s, Grogan suffered several injuries, and split starting duties on-and-off with Matt Cavanaugh.
-During the lean years of the early 1980s, the Patriots failed to make the playoffs in 1980 and 1981 (when they had a dreadful 2-14 record), only making the tournament during the strike-shortened 1982 season.
+During the lean years of the early 1980s, the Patriots failed to make the playoffs in 1980 and 1981 (when they had a dreadful 2–14 record), making the tournament only during the strike-shortened 1982 season.
 The years were statistically lackluster years for Grogan, as the formerly mobile dual-threat quarterback was hobbled by knee injuries, and was uncomfortable in his new role as a pocket passer.
-The Patriots drafted quarterback Tony Eason in the first round of the 1983 NFL Draft.
-As the highly touted Eason put the pressure on Grogan to perform, he returned to form during the 1983 season, but was replaced by Eason as the primary starter in 1984 after a 1-2 start, where Grogan played entirely ineffectually for the two losses in weeks two and three of the season.
+The Patriots drafted quarterback Tony Eason in the first round of the 1983 NFL draft.
+As the highly touted Eason put the pressure on Grogan to perform, he returned to form during the 1983 season throwing 15 touchdowns and rushing for 2, but was then replaced by Eason as the primary starter in 1984 after a 1–2 start, where Grogan played entirely ineffectually for the two losses in weeks two and three of the season.

+Due to a neck injury he suffered Grogan would start to wear his signature neck roll that would become synonymous with him for the rest of his career and beyond retirement.